otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 Navigate to <http://localhost:5555>.

-The screenshot below is an example of shows all the tables in your **PostgreSQL** database:
+The screenshot below is an example of shows all the tables in your **PostgreSQL** database.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-7.jpeg)

-The screenshot below is an example of shows all the data in the `Institutions` table:
+The screenshot below is an example of shows all the data in the `Institutions` table.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-8.jpeg)